-In May 2014, the FASB issued ASU No. 2014-09, Revenue from Contracts with Customers, which requires an entity to recognize the amount of revenue to which it expects to be entitled for the transfer of promised goods or services to customers.
+In May 2014, the FASB issued ASU 2014-09, Revenue from Contracts with Customers, which requires an entity to recognize the amount of revenue to which it expects to be entitled for the transfer of promised goods or services to customers.
 The ASU will replace most existing revenue recognition guidance in U.S. GAAP when it becomes effective.
 The new standard as issued was to be effective for the Association on July 1, 2017.
 In July 2015, the FASB issued ASU 2015-14, Revenue from Contracts with Customers (Topic 606): Deferral of Effective Date.
 This guidance approves a one-year deferral of the effective date of ASU 2014-09.
 The final ASU now requires the Association to adopt this standard on July 1, 2018.
 Early application is permitted as of the initial effective date of July 1, 2017, but not prior to that date.
 The standard permits the use of either the retrospective or cumulative effect transition method.
-The Association has not determined the impact this standard is expected to have on the financial statements.
+Management is still evaluating the impact of this standard on the financial statements.